The event was very popular.

 External article

-The three-day event, "Seiyaku Kyokai Kusuriumu Kenkyujo," was held from March 21 to 23, 2011, and was publicized through a news release by the Pharmaceutical Manufacturers Association of Japan, the Museum of Science and Technology website, posters, and a website posting on the "Ikooyo" website, an information site about excursions.
+The "JPMA Kusurium Laboratory" was held for three days from March 21 to 23, 2010, and in order to let as many people as possible know about the three-day event, the JPMA issued a news release and introduced the event on the Museum's website, posted posters, and posted information about the event on the "Iko yo" website, an information site for outings.
 In addition, posters were displayed and a web flyer was posted on the "Iko yo" website, a travel information site.
-In addition, a special campaign was conducted to invite 50 pairs of 100 followers of Seiyaku Kyodo X to the event.
+In addition, a special campaign was conducted to invite 50 pairs of 100 followers of JPMA X to the event.
 These publicity measures were also successful, and a very large number of visitors, approximately 6,000 over the three days, were able to experience this event.

 Event Details